AntonisAgap/CBinary-Tree/README.md

-# binary_tree
+# Binary tree using C
-just a data structures exercise
+Just a Data Structurs course exercise.